Velocidex/velociraptor/VQL-LSP-DESIGN.md

   actual binary with a Python LSP client — e.g. `upcase(str='x')` flags `str` as unknown, `pslist(foo=1)` flags `foo`, `unknownfunc()` flags the function itself.
+- Whole-document parse failures are mitigated with truncate-and-retry (see Hurdles): a bad line no longer hides diagnostics on either side of it.
+- Artifact names resolve against the global artifact repository (see Artifact store): `SELECT * FROM Artifact.Windows.Sys.Users()` no longer reports "Unknown plugin".
+- Unit tests in `vql/lsp/diagnostics_test.go` (fake registry with a couple of plugins/functions) cover clean docs, unknown function/plugin/argument, multiline positions, syntax errors, and the truncate-and-retry recovery across multiple bad lines.
+Run with `go test ./vql/lsp/`.
-- Still to do: hover, document symbols / go-to-definition, completion, and the whole-document parse-failure error-tolerance work (see Hurdles).
+- Still to do: hover, document symbols / go-to-definition, completion, and validating artifact parameters against artifact defaults.

 ## Open Questions

-- How to handle the whole-document parse failure (truncate/retry vs lexer fallback vs both).
 - Which plugins/functions to register in the LSP scope — all server-side plugins, or a curated subset?
-- Whether artifact names should be resolved (e.g. `Artifact.Windows.Sys.
-  ...` references) and against which collection scope.
-See "Artifact store" below — currently considered optional and deferrable.
+(Currently: everything in the base scope plus all artifacts from the global repository.)
+- Artifact validation depth: currently only artifact *names* resolve.
+The artifact `Call()` implementation validates unknown parameters at runtime against artifact defaults (`parameters:` env) and logs "Unknown parameter
+  %s provided to artifact" — but that check happens inside the plugin at execution time, not statically.
+Wiring it into the LSP registry would let the agent catch bad artifact parameters before submission.
+Not yet done.

-### Artifact store (optional, deferrable)
+### Artifact store (implemented)

 Resolving artifact names (e.g. `Artifact.Windows.Sys.Users()`) requires
 loading the artifact repository into the LSP scope — the base server scope only registers built-in plugins and functions, not artifacts.

-**Current position: optional feature, not essential for the core validation loop.** The diagnostics path is registry-driven: it looks up names in a map regardless of where the entries came from.
-Loading the artifact store would add more entries to the same map — it changes registry population, not validation logic.
-So it can be added any time with little effort if a use case needs it.
+**Implemented**: `vql/lsp/artifacts.go` `BuildRegistryWithArtifacts(ctx,
+config_obj, scope)` loads the global artifact repository (via `startup.StartToolServices` + `services.GetRepositoryManager` →
+`GetGlobalRepository` → `repository.List`/`Get`) and registers each artifact as a plugin named `Artifact.<Name>` with its `parameters:` section as the argument list (`AddArtifact`).
+Registry population stays separate from validation logic, exactly as predicted — validation is map-lookup driven, so artifacts just add entries to the same map.

-It becomes genuinely valuable once hover/completion are built (suggesting `Artifact.*` names, showing artifact docs, jumping to artifact definitions).
-When implemented it should register each artifact as a plugin named `Artifact.<Org>.<Name>` with its YAML `parameters:` section as the argument list.
+This is genuinely valuable already for diagnostics: an agent referencing a non-existent artifact (or a hallucinated artifact name) now gets an "Unknown plugin" diagnostic instead of silence, and `velociraptor vql list` alone can't do that.
+It becomes even more valuable once hover/completion are built (suggesting `Artifact.*` names, showing artifact docs, jumping to artifact definitions).

+Artifact parameter *types* are carried through (name + type string from `ArtifactParameter`), so future type-mismatch diagnostics can use them.